lainchan/lainchan/README.md

 Installation
 -------------
-1. Download and extract Tinyboard to your web directory or get the latest development version with:
+1. Download and extract vichan to your web directory or get the latest development version with:

         git clone git://github.com/vichan-devel/vichan.git